steglasaurous/SongRequest/README.md

 If the ModSettings mod is installed, the special mod privileges can be individually en-/disabled in the settings.
 They are enabled by default.

 ## Installation
-* Download latest release from [here](https://github.com/Alternity156/SongRequest/releases)
+* Download latest release from [here](https://github.com/Silzoid/SongRequest/releases/latest) or use the [Mod Browser](https://github.com/Contiinuum/ModBrowser/releases/latest) mod
-* Save the .dll file to [YourAudicaFolder]\Mods
+* If you downloaded the latest release manually, save the .dll file to [YourAudicaFolder]\Mods
 * Enable the in-game twitch chat
   * Go to Settings - Spectator Cam
   * Scroll to the *Twitch Chat View* section
   * Enable *Twitch Chat View*
   * Enter the name of your channel in *Twitch Channel:*
-* Optionally: Install the [SongBrowser mod](https://github.com/octoberU/SongBrowser) version 2.4.1 or newer to enable requests for custom songs that haven't been downloaded yet
+* Optionally: Install the [SongBrowser mod](https://github.com/Silzoid/SongBrowser/releases/latest) version 2.4.1 or newer to enable requests for custom songs that haven't been downloaded yet

 The queue is preserved when the game is closed or crashes and will be available on next launch.